bambinos/formulae/README.md

 ### Example 2

-A categorical response and a linear predictor with a function calls.
-In this example we are going to use a custom notation that is taken from [Bambi](https://github.com/bambinos/bambi) that makes it easier to indicate which level represents a success in a categorical response.
-We just say `variable[level]` and that's enough.
+A categorical response and a linear predictor with a function call.
+In this example we use the `variable[level]` notation that is taken from [Bambi](https://github.com/bambinos/bambi) that makes it easier to indicate which level represents a success in a categorical response.

 ```python